everbird/ohmyvocabulary/README.md

 # &#128214; oh-my-vocabulary

-A lightweight personal vocabulary management tool taking the advantages of GoldenDict, Anki, and Dropbox.
+An adapter to import your lookups from GoldenDict to Anki.
+It also exports your learned words to a plain text file managed by Dropbox.

-## What problem does it solve? (aka.
-Motivation)
+## What problem does it solve?

 GoldenDict is a highly customizable dictionary lookup program.
 Anki is a powerful flashcard program.
 Both of them are great, but the experience of putting them together is meh :(